-Large numbers of American cockroaches can also migrate into houses and apartments from sewer systems and in through plumbing, or from trees, shrubs, and overhanging branches close to buildings.
+Large numbers of them can also migrate into houses and apartments from sewer systems and through plumbing, or from trees, shrubs, and overhanging branches close to buildings.

 There are a number of ways they (and other types of cockroaches) can find their way in, such as:

-- Cracks and crevices in walls, around windows and door.
+- Cracks and crevices in walls, around windows, and doors.

 - Through air vents.